Dufford Waldeck Frequently Asked Questions

 Dufford Waldeck takes a team approach to every aspect of our business.
 You, as the client, will be a part of that team.
 A partner will lead your matter, and depending on your issue, may also bring in associates, paralegals, and staff, which is a more efficient use of time and will save you money.
-Contact us today to find a real estate attorney in Grand Junction, CO you can rely on.

 How much will it cost me to talk with an attorney?

 During your first meeting with your attorney, you’ll have a frank discussion about fees.
 You are entitled to know, to the extent that we can reasonably inform you, what to expect your fees to be.

 Our attorneys work on an hourly fee basis.
 A detailed, itemized bill will be given to you showing all work done on your case.
 Our goal is to make sure you are happy with your legal services and to ensure that there are no end-of-the-month surprises regarding invoices.
 For more information or to find a dependable estate attorney in Grand Junction, CO, contact us today.